Skip to main contentSkip to secondary navigation

 Income Tax Calculator 2025 — Federal, FICA & State

 Estimate your 2025 federal income tax, FICA, and state tax.
-See your marginal vs. effective tax rate, the exact bracket breakdown, and estimated take-home pay for all pay periods.
+See your marginal vs. effective tax rate, the exact bracket breakdown, and estimated take-home.

 ✓ Formula verified: January 2026For informational purposes only